Evan-Tyo/Blog/content/documents/general/postgresql-setup/index.md

 Download the preferred program version, typically the latest version.

-### Install components
+---

-Execute the downloaded application.\
+# Install components
+Execute the downloaded application.
 The app will open to a setup wizard.

 Setup wizard steps:
 - Click the "Next" button to get started
 - Specify the directory for the PostgreSQL install
-- Select the components to install ( make sure pgAdmin is chosen )
+- Select the components to install ( pgAdmin optional )
 - Specify a directory to store PostgreSQL data
 - Provide a password for the database superuser
 - Select a port number